liatrio/openo11y.dev/docs/human-systems/delivery-metrics/leading-delivery-indicators.md

 * The team is using GitFlow
 * The team is not pair programming
 * The team is not delivering in small batches
-* A high number of merge conflicts the team has to deal with regularly.
+* A high number of merge conflicts that must be resolved regularly

 Branch count and branch age should be reduced to a minimum based on team context and goals.
 These metrics have to be evaluated in context.
-For example, a large open source project may have a much higher default that is acceptable than a product team of eight engineers.
+For example, a large open source project may accept a much higher norm than a product team of eight engineers.

 The below chart shows targets towards the engineering defaults for branch count and branch age when taken in the context of an ideal product team: